As an Amazon Associate I earn from qualifying purchases. Click for details.

 Some use infrared cameras.
 Others lean into hyper-sensitive EMF-based detectors.
 A few carry specialized voice recorders.

 That list could go on & on.
 Sometimes those investigators actually use those same tools during their real-life research.
-At other times, I’ve wondered if viewers are seeing product placement.

 (Per the Cambridge Dictionary, product placement means: “a way of advertising a product by supplying it for use in movies or television programs.”
 Keep that in mind when you’re watching reality – aka “unscripted” – TV shows.)